cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 When collecting information about individuals through digital forms, Section 208 of the E-Government Act of 2002 may require you to conduct a PIA.

 Tips:
-- Be prepared to tell your Privacy Office the authority, purpose, and use of the information you're collecting on your digital form.
+- Be prepared to explain the authority, purpose, and use of the information you're collecting on your digital form.
 - If you are required to conduct a PIA, you'll need to work with your agency's Privacy Office, Chief Data Office, Office of General Counsel, and potentially, Chief Information Office.
-You can find examples of your agency's previous PIAs on your agency's Privacy Program page.
+- You can find examples of your agency's previous PIAs on your agency's Privacy Program page.

 How to get started: It is important that you start by first contacting your agency's Privacy Office and telling them what you're trying to accomplish.
 Ask if you need a new or modified System of Records Notice (SORN) and a Privacy Act Statement on your form.
 GSA users should start by filling out the [GSA Privacy Office intake form](https://docs.google.com/forms/d/1fYME9MzhfAYuRiONJEsf1EFS9cmg03jODFq2Y9hkEgs/viewform?edit_requested=true).